Profar, Phegley homer to lead A’s to 10th straight win

 UP NEXT

 Frankie Montas (6-2, 2.40 ERA) starts the middle game of the series for the A’s.
-The Angels haven’t announced a starter for Tuesday’s game.
+The Angels will use an opener before turning the game over to Nick Tropeano, who will be called up from Triple-A Salt Lake to make his 2019 debut.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports